marcpickett1/marcpickett1.github.io/xblog.md

 # Walking = Falling + Catching
 [#]: ))))((((

 TL;DR: Permanent happiness can never be achieved, or at least that it'd be a bad from a designer's point of view.
-This chapter goes more into some mechanisms a designer might want to put into an organism.
+This section goes more into some mechanisms a designer might want to put into an organism.
 This is then used to explain why we can never have enough *Closet Space*.

 ***